mautrix/docs/bridges/general/docker-setup.md

    ```
    docker run --rm -v `pwd`:/data:z dock.mau.dev/mautrix/$bridge:<version>
    ```
+   `` `pwd` `` will mount the working directory as `/data`.
+Make sure you always run the command in the directory you created, or alternatively use an absolute path instead of pwd, e.g. `-v /path/to/mautrix-$bridge:/data`.
 3. Update the config to your liking.
 See the [initial bridge config](../general/initial-config.md) page for recommendations.
    * Keep in mind that `localhost` is not the correct address inside Docker